autowarefoundation/autoware-documentation/docs/design/autoware-architecture/perception/reference-implementations/radar-based-3d-detector/radar-based-3d-detector.md

 Since radar can acquire data from a longer distance than LiDAR (> 100m), when the distance of LiDAR-based 3D detection is insufficient, the radar base 3D detector can be applied.
 The detection distance of radar based 3D detection depends on the radar device specification.

-- Improve velocity estimation for dynamic objects
+- Improving velocity estimation for dynamic objects

 Radar can get velocity information and estimate more precise twist information by fused between the objects from LiDAR-based 3D detection radar information.
 This can lead to improve for the performance of object tracking/prediction and planning like adaptive cruise control.